-What do you do with crispy tofu cubes?
-Add them to a salad or Buddha bowl in place of meat or cheese.
-Tofu is great in a stir-fry with flavorful sauces.
+Tofu is also great in a stir-fry with flavorful sauces.
 Instead of chicken, add tofu to this Sweet Chili Chicken Stir Fry or Sweet and Sour Chicken Stir Fry for a meatless or vegetarian entree.
 You’ll find that crispy tofu is perfect as a healthy snack to munch on.

 If you’re new to the world of tofu, air fryer tofu is a great introduction.
 Most people love the crispy texture of the cubes, with the creamy interior (even people who don’t normally love tofu).

 And let me tell you, we tested this recipe five…six times?
 I lost count.
 We wanted to make sure it was perfect.
 We ate a lot of tofu in the process.

 Why eat tofu?
 Tofu, made from condensed soy milk, is a low calorie source of protein and is one of the few plant-based proteins that contains all the amino acids your body needs, along with lots of vitamins and minerals.
 Look for a a non-GMO, organic brand, if possible.
 If you’d like to learn more, Healthline has a good summary of benefits and concerns.

 First of all, let’s talk about pressing.
 To make this recipe work, you’ll need to press some of the liquid from the block of tofu so that the tofu will retain its shape when it’s cut and fried.
 Some of you may have a tofu press which is made just for this purpose.